 (Editor’s note: in this context, duty-free means the Government has not added any import or customs duty to items when they are imported into Cayman, while tax-free refers to the absence of any form of sales tax in the Islands).

 If you have ever been into a large US or Canadian grocery store, Cayman’s stores are very comparable.
 They carry most major US and Canadian brands, as well as USDA certified meats, UK brands such as Waitrose and Tesco, lots of fresh fish, shellfish, meats and a variety of vegetables and fruit and local food and produce.

-There are good wholesale stores located on Grand Cayman if you are looking for bulk items such as nappies (pampers), cleaning supplies, toilet paper, paper towels and family-style portions of frozen, canned and dry foods, Cayman has a good selection of wholesale stores.
-Many of them offer an array of different items, from appliances and furniture to electronic equipment.
+If you are looking to buy bulk items like nappies (pampers), cleaning supplies, toilet paper, non-perishable food, soft drinks, family-style portions of frozen, canned and dry foods, Cayman has a good selection of wholesale stores.
+Many of them offer an array of different items, from food to small appliances and furniture to electronic equipment and household items.

-Whether you’re renting or purchasing a home, most houses and condos come fitted with a washer, dryer, fridge and stove.
-Many also come with a microwave and dishwasher.
-If you are renting, properties usually come equipped with plates, glasses, cutlery and pots and pans.
-Linens and towels are less frequently provided.
+Whether you’re renting or purchasing a house, most tend to come fitted with a washer, dryer, fridge, microwave, dishwasher and stove.
+If you are renting, properties are usually equipped with some kitchen utensils, such as plates, cutlery, and pots.

 With elegant stores stocked with luxury designs from Rolex to Bulgari, to small boutiques selling locally crafted pieces, the Cayman Islands is the jewellery Mecca of the Caribbean.
-Cayman is also a great place to buy jewellery as it can be cheaper than in Europe or the US since watches, gems and most precious metals are charged at only 7% and since the Cayman Islands do not have a sales tax.
+Cayman is also a great place to buy jewellery as it can be cheaper than Europe or the US since watches, gems and most precious metals are charged at only 7% and since the Cayman Islands does not have a sales tax.

 For more information and a list of businesses providing office supplies, visit the Office Supplies & Equipment page.